Rationale for Genetically Guided Cannabis Therapy

 and many more...

 My hope is to spread knowledge about this very pertinent issue, so that patients and medical professionals alike are aware of the power of using human genetics to guide cannabis therapy.
-I truly believe this represents the future of cannabis as medicine, which offers our best possibility for healing the widespread chronic illness found in our society today.
+I truly believe this approach represents the future of medical cannabis, and offers a viable option for comprehensive healing of the widespread chronic illness found in our society today.

 1. Watters, E.(2008) DNA is not destiny.
 Accessed online at: http://www.geneimprint.com/media/pdfs/1162334912_fulltext.pdf